How are jobs changing?

 LLMs are pretty good at using markup languages, to save you time.

 Coding copilots can predict what code you want to type, making generic programming typing faster.
 Programmers still need to understand how their code works, and some tasks are so detailed that I don't think a copilot could find information out of the programming environment, such as when unstructured data are being manually structured.
+A coding copilot is useful for short fragments of code, such as:

 Filler text, more relevant than lorem ipsum, when mocking-up a website or poster.